lambdaclass/holiday_pinger/README.md

 ## Production install

 Inside the devops folder you can find an [install shell script](devops/sh/install.sh) for installing holiday_ping in a debian 9 server.
-On the other hand, you can do `make app_image` to generate a Docker image of HolidayPing called `holiday-ping`.
+On the other hand, you can do `make app_image` to generate a Docker image of HolidayPinger called `holiday-ping`.

 The release generated for `prod` expects some config values from the environment.
 If you prefer, you can modify [prod.config](conf/prod.config) to directly set the values and re-make the release or image.
 The expected environment variables are this: